-We all know that the iPhone X’s redesign changes how we do quite a lot of things, like reaching Siri, opening Control Center, even shutting down the phone itself–all different.
+We all know that the iPhone X Series’ redesign changes how we do quite a lot of things, like reaching Siri, opening Control Center, even shutting down the phone itself–all different.
 And all things that we need to re-learn!

 One unexpected lesson is that our usual method to force close an app doesn’t appear to work on the iPhone X/XS/XR and newer model iPad (without home buttons.)
 So just how do you close apps on your iPhone X Series or iPad without Home?

 - 1 About Force Closing Apps on iPhones and iDevices